In This Article

 - Common Name: Ponytail palm, elephant foot tree

 - Plant Type: Succulent

-- Mature Size: Up to 6 feet tall and 3 feet wide at maturity when grown indoors
+- Mature Size: Six feet high, three feet wide indoors

 - Sun Exposure: Bright, indirect light